shakacode/react_on_rails/README.md

 If you want different code to run, you'd set up a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

 #### Generator Functions
 Why would you create a function that returns a React component?

+1. You need access to the `railsContext`.
+See documentation for the railsContext in terms of why you might need it.
-For example, you may want the ability to use the passed-in props to initialize a redux store or set up react-router.
-Or you may want to return different components depending on what's in the props.
+1. You may want the ability to use the passed-in props to initialize a redux store or set up react-router
+1. You may want to return different components depending on what's in the props.

 ReactOnRails will automatically detect a registered generator function.
+Thus, there is no difference between registering a React Component versus a "generator function."

 Another reason to use a generator function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
 You can do this by returning an object with the following shape: { renderedHtml, redirectLocation, error }.